KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 Implement Indifference relation

-The plan is to add canon models, for example, Arrow's Impossíbility Theorem, when I start to study, for real, Social Choice Theory.
+The plan is to add canonical models, for example, Arrow's Impossíbility Theorem, when I start studying, for real, Social Choice Theory.
 I will be using Wulf Gaertner's A Primer On Social Choice Theory( 2006 ) as textbook, and every program of model will be based on the books presentation of the respective model.